JNRowe/vim-configs/vimrc.d/settings.rst

     call mkdir(g:vim_cache_dir . '/backup', 'p', 0700)

-I don’t often open :wikipedia:`MHTML` files, but when I do it is only for quick edits and the resulting *huge* backups are practically always useless to me.
+I don’t often open :wikipedia:`MHTML` files, but when I do it is only for quick edits and the resulting often *huge* backups are practically always useless to me.

 ::